This article first appeared in March 2018 was updated June 2023.

 Seizure occurs when the messaging systems between brain cells are disrupted because of a sudden surge of electrical activity in a certain area of the brain.
 Because the brain is made up of different parts, each having a unique set of functions, the area where the surge occurred and caused seizure is key to choosing the right medication.
 Currently, there are four classifications of seizures based on their origin—focal (starts in one side of the brain), generalized (starts on both sides), unknown onset (unidentified origin), and focal to bilateral (starts from one side and spreads to the other).

-Level of Awareness during a Seizure
+Level of Awareness during an Epileptic Seizure

 Other Features Not Described Based on Origin and Awareness